 With over 15 years of experience as an attorney, Dr. Cheng has also served as tribunal chair or co-arbitrator in more than a dozen arbitrations with $8bn. to $5mn. at stake, and is a member of the arbitration panels of arbitration institutions in North America, Europe and Asia.

-The chair of a tribunal before which Dr. Cheng appeared as lead counsel, winning full damages and 90% of fees and costs, described Dr. Cheng "as one of the most outstanding advocates" that he had met in over three decades as a U.S. judge and arbitrator.
-A Stockholm Chamber of Commerce arbitration tribunal described Dr. Cheng's presentation at the hearing as "a remarkably eloquent and intelligent address . . . with which the arbitrators of course full-heartedly agree in all respects.”
+The chair of a tribunal before which Dr. Cheng appeared as lead counsel, winning full damages and 90% of fees and costs, described Dr. Cheng "as one of the most outstanding advocates" that he had met in over three decades as an arbitrator and judge.
+A Stockholm Chamber of Commerce arbitration tribunal issued an award praising Dr. Cheng's presentation at the hearing as "a remarkably eloquent and intelligent address . . . with which the arbitrators of course full-heartedly agree in all respects.”
 In affirming an award rendered by Dr. Cheng, a U.S. court has complemented the award as “thorough and well-reasoned.”
 Dr. Cheng has been recognized in Chambers Global and Chambers USA for international arbitration, as well as in Euromoney’s Guide to the World’s Leading Experts in Commercial Arbitration.
-He is a fellow of the College of Commercial Arbitrators.

 Dr. Cheng is bilingual in English and Mandarin.